CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 8. This .mat file is processed with the segmentation_postprocessing subfunction.
 Out has a size of 256x256x192x6, where 6 represents the segmentation layers, including 1 for background.
 In the first step, the padded elements are removed and out’s size changes to 234x234x156x6.
 Next, the cnn network produced probability distributions ranging from 0-1 are converted into discrete values (0 or 1).
 Then, instead of each voxel being assigned to a probability estimate based on the likelihood of being in each striatal layer, each voxel is only assigned to 1 striatal region using the max function.
 This avoids overlapping segmentations and ensures each striatal region is specific and based on voxels that exist in that region.
 The intermediate generated at the end of this step is: raw_StriatalCNNparcels.nii.
 9. The image containing the striatal segmentations is rotated 90 degrees in the direction opposite of that from step 2.
 The generated intermediate is: striatalCNN_unrotated_raw_StriatalCNNparcels.nii.
 10. The segmentations are resliced according to the resolution of the original T1 weighted MRI image input using 7th degree spline interpolation in SPM.
 The first final output, anatRes_NATspace_striatalCNNparcels.nii, is generated.
-11. An additional output image is generated so that the segmentations following step 9 are resliced according to the resolution of the BOLD images the user provided, using 7th degree spline interpolation.
-This second final output, intended for use with BOLD data, is BOLDRes_NATspace_striatalCNNparcels.nii.
+11. (Optional) If the user specifies a BOLD fMRI template image, thena n additional output image is generated so that the segmentations following step 9 are resliced according to the resolution of the BOLD image, using 7th degree spline interpolation.
+This second final output is BOLDRes_NATspace_striatalCNNparcels.nii.

 INPUTS:

 	1. T1w_acpc_dc_restore_brain.nii
 	2. brainmask_fs.2.nii
+    3. Output directory
-	3. fMRI.nii
+	4. fMRI.nii (optional)

 OUTPUTS, INCLUDING INTERMEDIATES: